 - Counsel to underwriters, including clients such as Bank of America, Citigroup, Goldman Sachs, Merrill Lynch, Credit Suisse and dozens of others in separate securities class actions arising out of recent stock offerings of companies such as SunEdison, ARCP, Loma Negra, Endocyte Pharmaceuticals, CPI Card Group, MF Global, Overseas Shipholding Group, and Ooma.

-- Represent Nikko Asset Management in securities litigation arising from employee stock option plan.
+- Represent Japanese asset manager in securities litigation arising from employee stock option plan.

 - Represent Bank of Nova Scotia in securities fraud suit involving sale of foreign subsidiary.

 - Represent major global banks in investigations by numerous authorities related to subjects such as securities, antitrust/price fixing, market manipulation, and compliance and controls.

 - Represent independent Directors of Wells Fargo in connection with the ongoing Sales Practices investigation.

 - Hon.
 William C. Conner, United States District Court for the Southern District of New York

 - United States District Court for the Southern District of New York

 - United States District Court for the Eastern District of New York

 - United States Court of Appeals for the Second Circuit

 - "Defining Fashion: Interpreting the Scope of the Design Piracy Prohibition Act," Note, Brooklyn Law Review, volume 73, no. 2, Winter 2008